SB-540

 Plain Language

-Before allowing access to any conversational AI service capable of generating sexually explicit synthetic content, operators must implement a reasonable age verification process.
-The statute provides a non-exhaustive list of acceptable methods: digitized ID card (including driver's license), government-issued identification, or any commercially reasonable method meeting or exceeding NIST Identity Assurance Level 2.
-This applies to the service as a whole if it 'could provide' such content — operators cannot satisfy the requirement by merely blocking explicit output while skipping verification.
-The obligation is triggered by the service's capability, not actual generation of explicit content.
+Before providing access to any conversational AI service capable of generating sexually explicit content, operators must verify the user's age using a reasonable method.
+Acceptable methods include submission of a digitized ID (e.g., driver's license), government-issued identification, or any commercially reasonable method meeting or exceeding NIST's Identity Assurance Level 2 standard.
+The non-exhaustive list gives operators flexibility, but the floor is a commercially reasonable method.
+This applies to any service that 'could provide' such content — not only services that are designed to do so.

 Statutory Text